Sabbatical and Other Leaves

 A leave of any type should be discussed first with your department chair or program head and as soon as possible.
 Faculty members are urged to share information about their proposed research or personal leave plans to facilitate administrative planning for their time away from campus.
 However, it is understood that in some situations, such as a medical emergency, advanced planning is impossible.

 Assistance and information also can be provided by the designated academic administrators in the School’s dean’s offices listed on the sabbatical leave page.
 A faculty member, department chairs and program heads may consult as needed with these administrators.
-In addition, Dr. Sandra Gleason, Director of Faculty Affairs in the Office of the Provost, is available to provide assistance.
+In addition, the Office of Faculty Affairs, is available to provide assistance at email@example.com.